ansonbenny/Music-Streamer/readme.md

 # Music Platform

-This project is a music platform, It's made for listening to music.
+This project is a digital music platform, It's made for listening to music and making your favorite music collection.
 Spotify API is used to get tracks and albums, artists.
+Spotify API provides millions of music data.
 This project is made in the MERN stack.

 ## Features